postmanlabs/labs-docs/src/pages/docs/postman/launching-postman/installation-and-updates.md

 ## Troubleshooting your Postman installation

-If you encounter any issues installing and running Postman, check out the following tips—if these do not help please refer to the installation posts on the [community forum](https://community.getpostman.com/tags/installation) and create a new post if your issue is not already covered.
+If you encounter any issues installing and running Postman, check out the following tips—if these do not help, please refer to the installation posts on the [community forum](https://community.getpostman.com/tags/installation) and create a new post if your issue is not already covered.

 ### Update failed error

-If you see an __Update Failed__ notification in Postman, you can use the dev tools to investigate.
+If you see an __Update Failed__ notification in Postman, you can use the DevTools to investigate.

 ![update-error-dialog](https://assets.postman.com/postman-docs/update-error-dialog.png)